Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

-Kiersten Robinson is Ford Motor Company’s group vice president and Chief Human Resources Officer.
-She assumed this position April 1, 2018.
+Kiersten Robinson is Ford Motor Company’s chief people and employee experiences officer.
+She assumed this position October 1, 2020.

 As the senior leader and corporate officer overseeing people processes globally, Robinson ensures the development and execution of business strategies that reflect the global business environment, customer and market needs.
-She reports to Jim Hackett, Ford president and CEO.
+She reports to Jim Farley, Ford CEO.

-Before being appointed to this role, Robinson served as Ford’s interim Human Resources leader, assuming the position in November 2017 after having served as executive director, Human Resources, Global Markets.
+Before being appointed to this role, Robinson served as Ford’s chief human resources officer since April 2018.
+Prior to that, she was interim human resources leader, assuming the position in November 2017 after having served as executive director, human resources, global markets.

 While leading the team in Asia Pacific, Robinson further distinguished herself by directing the development and deployment of a robust talent and people resource plan for the growing operation and by establishing Ford’s brand as an employer of choice across the 16 markets in Asia.